The Ware Case (1928 film): Plot

 Public speculation is rampant.
 Some insist it was a tragic accident; others, suspecting financial motive, turn their eyes to Lady Ware.
-But chief among the skeptics is Inspector Watkins (Cameron Carr), who quietly builds a case against Sir Hubert.
+But chief among the skeptics is Inspector Watkins, who quietly builds a case against Sir Hubert.
 Suspicion becomes indictment.
 Weeks later, Sir Hubert Ware is arrested and formally charged with the murder of Eustace Ede.

 Despite her emotional turmoil, Lady Ware pleads with Sir Michael Adye to defend her husband.
 Bound by honor and lingering affection, Sir Michael reluctantly agrees, and the trial commences at the Old Bailey.

 The prosecution delivers a strong case, and it appears all hope is lost for the defendant.
 Then, in a dramatic turn, Tommy Bold—just released from prison—arrives at the courtroom seeking Sir Michael.
 Bold's testimony, based on details that suggest Eustace's death was likely accidental, undermines the prosecution's timeline.
 The jury, swayed by doubt, returns a verdict of Not Guilty.

 The household returns home, but the tension lingers.
 Sir Hubert, intoxicated and elated by his narrow escape, begins to unravel.
 In a drunken haze, he boasts that he did in fact murder Eustace—provoked by financial desperation and personal hatred.
 Lady Ware and Sir Michael, stunned, realize the court has freed a guilty man.

 Outside, a crowd gathers to cheer the triumphant baronet.
 Sir Hubert climbs to the rooftop parapet to soak in their acclaim.
 As he listens to their applause, he sways... and plunges from the rooftop to his death.